 The threatening weather had blown over by morning and we set off to climb the rock, see the ‘cave’ and find the three water supply reservoirs.

 The cave/tafone at Cave Hill is supposedly unsafe and it is imminent danger of collapse.
-Imminent in manmade terms is just the Department of Parks and Wildlife (DPaW) covering their arse.
+Imminent in manmade terms is just the Department of Parks and Wildlife (DPaW) covering their collective bureaucratic backside.
 Imminent in geological terms could be 50 million years.

 Time to find the three dams.